oVirt/ovirt-site/source/develop/release-management/features/metrics/metrics-store-installation.html.md

 Please follow the installation instructions: [Metrics Store setup on top of OpenShift](https://github.com/ViaQ/Main/blob/master/README-install.md)

-**Note:** When running ansible to configure OpenShift, use the ansible-inventy file based on your Openshift version and flavor.
+**Note:** When running ansible to configure OpenShift, use the ansible-inventy file based on your OpenShift version and flavor.

 In oVirt 4.2 there will be an option to add SSO: [Metrics Store setup on top of OpenShift with oVirt Engine SSO](https://www.ovirt.org/blog/2017/05/openshift-openId-integration-with-engine-sso/)